davidkim310/eth-compare/README.md

 ### Getting Started:
 All data is sent and received as JSON.

-- Run 'npm install'
+- Run 'docker-compose up serve'
-- Run 'npm start'.
+- On your browser go to 'http://localhost:4200/'.